CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 Note, this timing is faster than the timing obtained using the AWS Web Interface to create the c6n.48xlarge instance.

-While using the full domain 12US1 causes significant performance degradation.
+Running with the full domain 12US1 causes significant performance degradation, that you can see in the timing below.